yiisoft/mailer/README.md

 [![type-coverage](https://shepherd.dev/github/yiisoft/mailer/coverage.svg)](https://shepherd.dev/github/yiisoft/mailer)

-This package provides only the content composition functionality and basic interface.
+The package provides the content composition functionality, and a basic interface for sending emails.
-Actual mail sending mechanism should be provided by the extension, because different projects may require its different implementation, and it usually depends on the external services and libraries.
+Actual mail sending is provided by separate interchangeable packages.

+Out of the box the package profiles a file mailer that, instead of actually sending an email, writes its contents into a file.
+There is also [SwiftMailer-based official driver available](https://github.com/yiisoft/mailer-swiftmailer) as a separate package that actually can send emails.

 ## General usage

-In all implementations, the following code can be used when sending mail:
+The following code can be used to send an email:

 ```php
 /**